-What are strengths of participatory grantmaking processes?
+What are the strengths of participatory grantmaking processes?

 Many strengths were shared about working in this framework: shared responsibility, community responsibility for due-diligence, transparency and accountability to the community, advanced democratic practice, civic engagement, accessibility, innovation and trust, bridges across communities and issues, leadership development, self-determination, and collaborative learning.
-A culture of participatory grantmaking increases diversity of decision-makers, strengthens decisions, and allows more funding at the grassroots level.
+A culture of participatory grantmaking increases the diversity of decision-makers, strengthens decisions, and allows more funding at the grassroots level.